Developing Strong Christian Lives

 “He led you through the great and terrible wilderness, with its fiery serpents and scorpions and thirsty ground where there was no water; He brought water for you out of the rock of flint.
 “In the wilderness He fed you manna which your fathers did not know, that He might humble you and that He might test you, to do good for you in the end” (Deuteronomy 8:15-16).

-I find it helpful, and it reminds me that I ought to more deeply express my appreciation for the great many things that I have.
+If we doubt God’s good intentions, then we question the entire incident and forget the great things He has done for us.
+We shouldn’t do this, but it happens.
+It happens so often that Moses warns them—and through them, God warns us.
+I find it helpful because it reminds me to more deeply express my appreciation for the many blessings I have.
 The Giver is more important than the gifts.
-As you go through the day, start thanking the Lord for the many good things He has given you to use.
+As you go through your day, start thanking the Lord for the many good things He has given you.
 Be specific.
-Think about how good the washing machine and running water is.
+Think about how wonderful the washing machine and running water are.
 He has given you the power of wealth.

 Summary